 Justice Lanzinger pointed out that during the time M.H. was a juvenile, Blankenship had sex with her twice and then made contact with her during the case, violating a court order.
 She noted that this showed Blankenship was culpable for his actions and the sentencing was just.

 Sex-offender registration can be detrimental to an individual’s future.
-If you have been charged with a sex crime and need to discuss your case with a skilled Columbus criminal defense lawyer, call The Koffel Law Firm today.
+If you have been charged with a sex crime and need to discuss your case with a skilled Columbus criminal defense lawyer, call Koffel Brininger Nesbitt today.
 We are ready to defend your rights.